-Man arrested after allegedly threatening to shoot daycare
+Man arrested after alleged threat to shoot day care center

 SACRAMENTO, Calif.
-(AP) - A man was arrested Friday for allegedly threatening to shoot at a West Sacramento daycare, authorities said.
+(AP) - A man was arrested Friday for allegedly threatening to shoot at a West Sacramento day care center, authorities said.
 No one was hurt.

-Officers responded to reports that a man was threatening a shooting at the Academy 4 Kids preschool and daycare, and the daycare was locked down, West Sacramento police spokesman Sgt.
+Officers responded to reports that a man was threatening a shooting at the Academy 4 Kids preschool and day care, and the day care center was locked down, West Sacramento police spokesman Sgt.
 Eric Angle told The Sacramento Bee.

 Police arrived at the scene within one minute and arrested Corey Fields, 53.
 Fields did not have a gun, Angle said.